Want to learn how to spot fake Yeezy Boost 350 V2 Bred (Core Black Red) CP9652?

-The next indicator to look for out for is the location of the Adidas Copyright ® symbol.
-If it is a fake Yeezy Boost 350 V2 Bred, you will notice the ® symbol touching the “s” on the Adidas logo, which is often as a result of ink blotting.
+The next indicator to look out for is the location of the Adidas Copyright ® symbol.
+If it is a fake Yeezy Boost 350 V2 Bred, you will notice the ® symbol touching the “s” on the Adidas logo, which is often a result of ink blotting.

 Sometimes, it just looks like a black circle with no legibility.